Lenakeiz/GenerativeLinearAngularModelPathIntegration/README.md

 Scripts to reproduce the plots and analysis in the paper can be found into the **Main** folder.
 Each of the scripts is standalone, meaning it will produce one or more plots from any given figure of the main text/supplementary.
 Plots will not be displayed within Matlab but output will be saved inside **Output** folder.
 Some scripts will take longer than others to run (like the one that runs all different types of model).
+If you want to run the entire analysis, you can do it with `RunAllAnalysis`.

 ### Preprocessing
-The preprocessing of the data as described in the
+Details for the preprocessing of the data is described in the online methods.
+The script responsible is `GLAMPI_PreprocessData`.
+Other important functions are `TransformPaths`, `CalculateTrackingPath` and `CalculateErrors`.

 ---
 [^1]: Andrea Castegnaro *, Zilong Ji *, Katarzyna Rudzka, Dennis Chan, Neil Burgess _( * ) Equal contributions_